ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 ## Adding Functionality

-If you study the file `rootfinder/rootfinder/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `rootfinder` will produce correct output.
+If you study the file `iterator/iterator/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `iterator` will produce correct output.
 If you run the provided test suite with the command `poetry run task test` you will see that it produces output like the following: